 Soooo… always start with FRESH corn.
 Corn on the cob is the best when it is at its peak locally during the Summer months.

-Whether you get your fresh corn from your own backyard garden, a grocery store, a farmer’s market, or from a friend who is feeling extra generous with their harvest, it doesn’t matter.
+Whether you get fresh corn from your own garden, a grocery store, farmer’s market, or a friend who is feeling generous with their harvest, it doesn’t matter.
 Just get yourself some fresh yummy ears of corn!

 Fresh picked corn, ready to cook!